direct to content

 History

-In 1824 the Dutch gouvernement established De Nederlandsche Handelsmaatschappij (NHM, Dutch Trading Company) to develop further and better trading with the Dutch colonies overseas, mainly the Indies, and possibly also to re-erect the grandeur of the Dutch East Indian Company (VOC).
-Many ships were hired to trade for the trading company both from the Netherlands and other nations.
-Japan had been in a self-chosen isolation until 1824 when the American Navy forced the opening of this market and the Netherlands lost their monopoly in the trade with Japan.
-Okinawa itself officially did not belong to Japan until 1879.
-In that year, the independant kingdom of Ryukyu was forced to integrate in Japanese society.
+In 1824, the Dutch government established the Nederlandsche Handelsmaatschappij (NHM) to further and better develop trade with the Dutch overseas colonies, primarily the Indies, and possibly also to rebuild the greatness of the Dutch East India Company (VOC).
+Many ships were chartered to trade for the trading company, both from the Netherlands and from other countries.
+Japan had been in self-imposed isolation until 1854, when the American Navy forced the opening of this market, and the Netherlands lost its centuries-long monopoly on trade with Japan.

 Description